 The Future of Data Warehousing

-As every company becomes a data company, and more users within these organizations are discovering new uses for previously unavailable data, existing infrastructure and tools are not just meeting that demand but creating new demands.
+As every company becomes a data company, and more users within these companies are discovering new uses for previously unavailable data, existing infrastructure and tools are not just meeting that demand but creating new demands.
 At the center of it all is the data warehouse, the lynchpin of any modern data stack.

 1. Data lake and data warehouse convergence